RealIndrit/auto-asset-downloader/README.md

 4. Visit the Reddit Apps page.
 Set up an app that is a "script".
 Paste any URL in redirect URL.
 Ex:google.com, then copy all relevant info from your apps list (Your script app should be at the bottom of the page) Note that "client_id" can be seen directly under your bot name (weird looking string of mixed letters and numbers), and your "client_secret" can be found by clicking edit

-5. Run main.py and enjoy automated downloading:)
+5. Double check your config, Run main.py with the right config file loaded and enjoy automated downloading:)

 ## Future plans